-A1174E Data transfer offset 0x<val> out of range.
+A1174E: Data transfer offset 0x<val> out of range.
 Permitted values are 0x<mini> to 0x<maxi>

-A1175E Bad register range
+A1175E: Bad register range

-A1176E Branch offset 0x<val> out of range.
-Permitted values are 0x<mini> to
+A1176E: Branch offset 0x<val> out of range.
+Permitted values are 0x<mini> to 0x<maxi>

-0x<maxi>

-Branches are PC relative, and have a limited range.
-If you are using "local labels", you can use the ROUT directive to limit the scope of local labels, to help avoid referring to a wrong label by accident.
+Branches are PC-relative, and have a limited range.
+If you are using numeric local labels, you can use the ROUT directive to limit their scope.
+This helps to avoid referring to the wrong label by accident.